 This website is a state of art itself — digital art.

 The homepage shows a high-res image of the artist lying on the floor after drawing doodles all over it.
 As you scroll down this black and white background, you can see the words “works,” “news,” “info,” and “shop”.
 These are the links to other pages.
 Meanwhile, the doodles are moving.
 You can play a bit by adjusting the speed and patterns.
 As you proceed to the next page, you will discover the projects with detailed descriptions and other information about the artist.
-Besides creating a visually pleasant website, she also filled it with interesting content.
+Besides creating a visually pleasing website, she also filled it with interesting content.

 May-Linn Aaslie – best artist website